 The desired grating pattern is comprised of a repetitive series of lines separated by distance a.
 The fringe planes for transmission gratings are perpendicular to the plane of the plate as seen in Figure 8, allowing any frequency of light to pass through the plate.
 Diffraction occurs as incoming light crosses through the DCG film.
 Therefore, the three major factors that determine performance are film thickness, bulk index (the average index of refraction between Bragg planes), and index modulation (the difference of index of refraction between the Bragg planes).
-The incident light enters the grating at an angle of θ_i , as measured from the surface normal.
-The light of order m exiting the grating leaves at an angle of θ_m , relative to the surface normal.
-The grating expression mentioned above can be used to calculate diffraction angles for volume phase holographic gratings since dispersion is based on the line density.
+The incident light enters the grating at an angle of θ{i} , as measured from the surface normal.
+The light of order i0 expression mentioned above can be used to calculate diffraction angles for volume phase holographic gratings since dispersion is based on the line density.
 The quality of the grating is determined by the fringe contrast, with a poor fringe contrast resulting in low efficiency or no grating at all.